Construction Quantity Surveying Technician

 Course Information for Students

-Typical job roles associated with this apprenticeship can include Assistant Quantity Surveyor, Assistant Construction Surveyor, Quantity Surveying Technician, Assistant Cost Engineer and Assistant Cost Analyst.
+Typical job roles associated with this apprenticeship can include Assistant Quantity Surveyor, Assistant Construction Surveyor, Quantity Surveying Technician, Assistant Cost Engineer or Assistant Cost Analyst.
 Construction Quantity Surveying Technicians are associated with the monitoring and control of costs and contracts on construction projects and are based on sites or in offices.

 The typical duration for this apprenticeship is three years but this will depend upon the previous experience of the apprentice and the access they have to opportunities to gain the full range of competence.

-English and Maths at Level 3 will need to be achieved before taking the End Point Assessment and will be included in the Level 4 qualification.
+English and Maths at Level 2 will need to be achieved before taking the End Point Assessment and will be included in the Level 4 qualification.

 This apprenticeship will include the knowledge, skills and behaviours typically required to achieve Technician status – or the equivalent – with the industry’s recognised professional bodies.
 The final assessment process for this apprenticeship will typically be partly representative of the review process required for professional registration.

-You need to be highly motivated and working in the construction industry.
-You should have at least one of the following:
+In addition, you should have at least one of the following:

-- Relevant work/industrial experience of five years (full-time).
+• Relevant work/industrial experience of five years (full time).
 If this work experience is not supported by education qualifications such as GCSEs, then a minimum proficiency in Maths and English at Level 2 needs to be evidenced.

 Offers of a place on the course are dependent on your achieved qualifications and successful interview.